alexandrenolla/SENAI/README.md

 # SENAI/Floripa Mais Tec
-Repository of the Professionalizing Course "Full Stack Development".
+Repository of the Professionalizing course in Full Stack Development.
 A partnership between SENAI, Lab365, ACATE and the City of Florianópolis.